Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • Mayonnaise Provencal.

 All products are simply cut into cubes, without further ado.
-It is more convenient to crush them with basins for a large company with the help of some newfangled gadget.
+Crush them in basins big company It’s more convenient with the help of some newfangled gadget.
 Here vegetable cutters, For example.
-Simplicity and democracy are back to square one.
-Only according to time and place.
-This is the meeting place, which, as you know, cannot be changed.
-This is how we began to sculpt tons of it from the available components and make friends with families.
+Simplicity and democracy have returned to normal.
+Only in accordance with time and place.
+This is a meeting place that, as we know, cannot be changed.
+That’s how we began to sculpt tons of it from available components and make friends with families.
 Associations, memories, aromas, tastes of that salad, namely “Sovdepovsky”, are remembered and honored by millions, its ingredients have not changed for decades.
-And they are still loved, in spite of or thanks to - add yourself.
-As you can see, the Soviet segment of the hero's life is very colorful and long.
+And they are still loved, in spite of or thanks to - add it yourself.
+As you can see, the Soviet period of the hero’s life is very colorful and long.

-The latest trend in the structure and ingredients of Olivier salad: nothing to do with the original source
+The latest trends in the structure and ingredients of Olivier salad: nothing in common with the original source

-In the nineties, bad taste prevailed in everything, including the recipes for famous dishes.
-How about a squid salad dressed with yogurt and avocado puree?
-In what agitated brain was born this dissimilarity?
-Olivier vegetarian, with shrimp, lobsters, salami and artichokes - just a rampant fantasy of post-Soviet citizens that has escaped to freedom!
+In the nineties, bad taste reigned in everything, including recipes for famous dishes.
+How do you like “Olivier” with squid, seasoned with yogurt and avocado puree?
+In what agitated brain was this incongruity born?
+Vegetarian Olivier, with shrimp, lobsters, salami and artichokes - just a riot of the imagination of post-Soviet citizens unleashed!
 But we have what we have.
-And there is no getting away from it.
-Warms, however, the fact that gradually come out of oblivion old verified recipes, according to which you can again cook, if not with pelvises, but with crystal salad bowls.
+And there is no escape from this.
+However, it warms the soul that the old proven recipes are gradually coming out of oblivion, according to which one can again cook, if not with bowls, but with crystal salad bowls.
 I hear objections about upland game.
-Even now you can buy it without leaving your monitor.
-About "shooting" - I can not vouch, of course.
+You can even buy it now without leaving the monitor.
+Of course, I can’t vouch for the “shooting” factor.

 Always yours Irina.